Multi-Site EMS Quick Finder

 Our Safety, Health and Environmental Policy for the Middle Atlantic Region is a declaration of our senior management's commitment to the environment, and serves as the foundation for the EMS.
 Everyone in our organization is expected to be familiar with and understand our policy.
 Our policy is considered when setting EMS objectives and targets, and it is understood that the implementation of the EMS serves to operationalize the commitments in the policy.
 Our environmental policy statement is, therefore, a vehicle for communicating our organization's aspirations for environmental protection as well as a functional tool for establishing the operational boundaries of the EMS.
 Our policy is aligned with our organization's core mission and includes a commitment to continual improvement, pollution prevention, and regulatory compliance.
 Our policy statement reflects management consensus on its content and aims, and was formally endorsed by having these senior managers be signatories of the policy.

 Our Environmental Aspects are listed on our EMS website.
-Procedures for identifying our significant aspects are located on our intranet website.
+Procedures for identifying our significant aspects are located on our share drive.

 Our organization's interactions with the environment are shown in our environmental aspects.
 They are identified by reviewing all the activities, products and services of our organization and assessing the possibility each of them have for an environmental impact.
 Our EMS is designed to control and reduce, where possible, the impacts associated with the identified aspects.

 The legal and other requirements that apply to our operations are a combination of federal, state and city statutes, regulations, executive orders, as well as internal EPA policies.
-Our current Table of Legal and Other Requirements is posted on our intranet website and is available to the public upon request through our contacts page.
+Our current Table of Legal and Other Requirements is posted on our share drive and is available to the public upon request through our contacts page.

 7. Roles, Authorities and Responsibilities

 The roles and responsibilities for activities under the EMS are clearly defined and as stated above; many of these appear in the EMS programs and operational controls.
 While our EMS is largely sustained by the voluntary participation and commitment of our employees, certain duties are assigned with clear roles and responsibilities and with attendant accountability for performance and results.
 For example, senior management must appoint an EMS Coordinator/Management Representative to be responsible for leading the creation, implementation, and maintenance of the EMS.
 Senior management must approve our EMS goals, provide the necessary resources to achieve our objectives and targets, be champions in communicating goals to employees and, at least annually, approve adjustments recommended or needed for continuous improvement of our EMS.
 We have integrated our EMS into our operations and other roles are assigned to people at various levels and functions throughout our organization where their responsibilities relate to our significant environmental aspects or where they may track data on metrics that monitor and measure our progress on achieving our objectives and targets.
-Finally, our EMS Multi-Site Work Group and local EMS Teams, consisting of representatives of all major organizations in our offices/facilities, also play a major role in ensuring the success of our EMS.
-Additional information regarding roles, authorities and responsibilities is provided in related procedures F, J, Q, and R. that are posted on our intranet website and available to the public upon request through our contacts page.
+Finally, our EMS Multi-Site Work Group and local EMS Teams, consisting of representatives offices and divisions located in our facilities, also play a major role in ensuring the success of our EMS.
+Additional information regarding roles, authorities and responsibilities is provided in related procedures on our share drive including: Environmental Management Programs, Roles and Responsibilities of the EMS Coordinators and EMS Teams.
+These procedurea are available to the public upon request through our contacts page.
 The organizational table below also shows roles and responsibilities of key Multi-Site Team members.

 |Tier 1||Office of Administration and Resources Management||Agency–wide|